bichikim/keg/README.md

 Vuex-keg is a solution to add more **your functions** for vuex

 ## Why Should I Add More functions?
-You may need a function that processes repetitve code.
+You may need a function to process repetitive code.
 ```javascript
 const actions = {
   myAction({commit, dispatch}, payload){